How to Apply for Art and Artist Grants,

 * "I need money" or "I need studio space" or "I want to go somewhere exotic" are not good reasons to apply for assistance.

-* Don't write one paragraph when the application gives you two pages or a maximum of 800 words for your answer.
-Skimping on information makes you look lazy.
+* Don't write a few sentences or a paragraph when the application gives you two pages or a maximum of 800 words for your answer.
+Skimping on information makes you look lazy or like you don't really care.

-* Avoid discussing or showing random work samples that don't relate to your project or proposal.
+* Avoid writing about or showing random work examples that don't relate to your project or proposal.

 * Avoid vague descriptions of what you need to accomplish your goals.
 For example, "I need $10,000 because that's how much I think this will cost" is not adequate.

 * Do not submit template applications.
 Reviewers can tell when you're sending out the same answers or packet of information over and over again.
-Always customize to the specifics of the organization.
+Always customize to the specifics of the organization and the requirements of what you're applying for.

 * Don't list people as references unless they know you're listing them.